Hamiltonian Complexity in the Thermodynamic Limit

 Eventually, we will define correct and incorrect clock configurations for all three tracks.
 However, it will be useful to first define properties required of the configurations for Tracks $1$ and $2$ and establish some properties about how they are connected by the transition rules.

-\begin{definition} {\bf [Correct and Incorrect Clock Configurations for Tracks $1$ and $2$]} A well formed clock configuration for Tracks $1$ ad $2$ is called {\em correct} if the following conditions hold and is called {\em incorrect} otherwise: \begin{enumerate} \item If the pointer on Track $1$ is an $i$-pointer for $i \in \{ 4, 8\}$, then Track $2$ is at Time $0$. \item If the pointer on Track $1$ is an $i$-pointer for $i \in \{ 2, 6\}$, then Track $2$ is is in configuration $\leftBr \DblankLtwo^* \arrL \rightBr$. \item If the pointer on Track $1$ is an $i$-pointer for $i \in \{ 1, 5\}$, then the pointer on Track $2$ is $\arrR$. \item If the pointer on Track $1$ is an $i$-pointer for $i \in \{ 3, 7\}$, then the pointer on Track $2$ is $\arrL$. \item If the pointer on Track $1$ is an $i$-pointer for $i = 1, 3, 5, 7$, then it is not vertically aligned with the pointer on Track $2$ and pointing on the opposite direction. \end{enumerate} \end{definition}
+\begin{definition} A well formed clock configuration for Tracks $1$ ad $2$ is called {\em correct} if the following conditions hold and is called {\em incorrect} otherwise: \begin{enumerate} \item If the pointer on Track $1$ is an $i$-pointer for $i \in \{ 4, 8\}$, then Track $2$ is at Time $0$. \item If the pointer on Track $1$ is an $i$-pointer for $i \in \{ 2, 6\}$, then Track $2$ is is in configuration $\leftBr \DblankLtwo^* \arrL \rightBr$. \item If the pointer on Track $1$ is an $i$-pointer for $i \in \{ 1, 5\}$, then the pointer on Track $2$ is $\arrR$. \item If the pointer on Track $1$ is an $i$-pointer for $i \in \{ 3, 7\}$, then the pointer on Track $2$ is $\arrL$. \item If the pointer on Track $1$ is an $i$-pointer for $i = 1, 3, 5, 7$, then it is not vertically aligned with the pointer on Track $2$ and pointing on the opposite direction. \end{enumerate} \end{definition}

 \begin{lemma} Starting from the Time $0$ configuration for Tracks $1$ and $2$, the transition rules will reach every correct configuration for Tracks $1$ and $2$ exactly once before returning to the Time $0$ configuration after $p(N) = 4(N-2)(2N-3)$ clock steps. \end{lemma}